Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • Why are you implementing a right-turn ban out of Coatesville/Riverhead Highway?

-We heard from the community that a solution is needed now to improve safety at the Coatesville/Riverhead Highway (C/R Highway) and SH16 intersection.
-We assessed the intersection to see if there were any interim options that we could deliver that are quick, cost effective and don’t require consents or land acquisition.
+We heard from the community that a solution was needed immediately to improve safety at the Coatesville/Riverhead Highway and SH16 intersection.
+We assessed the intersection to see if there were any interim options that we could deliver that were quick, cost effective and didn’t require consents or land acquisition.

-While we’re working on the design for the permanent improvements, we will ban right-turns out of C/R Highway onto SH16.
+While we’re working on the design for the permanent improvements, we have banned right-turns out of Coatesville/Riverhead Highway onto SH16.

-The right turn ban will make it safer for people using the intersection and help traffic flow more smoothly along SH16 while we complete the design and secure the approvals needed to construct a new roundabout.
+The right turn ban makes it safer for people using the intersection and helps traffic flow more smoothly along SH16 while we complete the design and secure the approvals needed to construct a new roundabout.
 This is an interim solution and we know that it will not solve all of the issues in this area which is why we remain focussed on delivering the permanent improvements as quickly as we can.

 • What are the benefits of the right turn ban?

-• Help traffic flow more smoothly along the corridor
+• Helps traffic flow more smoothly along the corridor.

-• Improve safety of the SH16 intersection by reducing the number of conflicting movements
+• Improves safety at the SH16 intersection by reducing the number of conflicting movements.

-• Ensure right turning vehicles from SH16 will only have one access point, preventing vehicles from entering the wrong lane
+• Ensures right turning vehicles from SH16 will only have one access point, preventing vehicles from entering the wrong lane.

 • Why are you not putting a left turn slip lane onto SH16 from Coatesville/Riverhead Highway?

-This project is about improving safety for all road users.
-A left turn slip lane was considered in the early stages of the project and ruled out because:
+This project is about improving safety and efficiency for all road users.
+A left turn slip lane was considered in the early stages of the project and ruled out for these reasons:

 • A left turn slip lane will require additional cost and time to implement, delaying any improvements and will become redundant once a permanent roundabout is constructed.